a-ignatev/intellij-xdt-syntax/README.md

 # XDT Syntax

 <!-- Plugin description -->
-xDT is a Intellij Platform plugin designed to simplify the reading and understanding of files in the xDT format.
+xDT is a Intellij IDE plugin designed to simplify the reading and understanding of files in the xDT format.

 The fields catalog is based on data publicly available on the [KBV IT update website](https://update.kbv.de/ita-update/Service-Informationen/Feldkatalog/KBV_ITA_SIEX_Feld_und_Regelkatalog.pdf)